bbauska/Coursera-Bootstrap/readme.md

 <!-- {width="5.0in" height="2.0592946194225723in"} -->

-Before we proceed further, let me give you a quick tour of jQuery and its syntax so that we understand some of the code that we\'ll write in this module.
+Before we proceed further, let me give you a quick tour of jQuery and its syntax so that we understand some of the code that we&apos;ll write in this module.

 jQuery is a very powerful, lightweight JavaScript-based library that